jamesjingqili/Lipschitz_Continuous_Reachability_Learning/README.md

 1. git clone the repo

 2. cd to the root location of this repo, where you should be able to see the "setup.py".
-Note that if you use MacOS, then pytorch 2.4.0 is not available, and therefore you have to first change the line 22 of setup.py from "pytorch==2.4.0" to "pytorch==2.2.2", and then do the following step.
-Pytorch==2.4.0 is available for Ubuntu systems.
+Note that if you use MacOS, then pytorch 2.4.0 is not available, and therefore you have to first change the line 22 of setup.py from "pytorch==2.4.0" to "pytorch==2.2.2", and then do the step 3.
+(However, Pytorch==2.4.0 is available for Ubuntu systems.
+So, if you use Ubuntu, then you can directly go to step 3. )

 3. run in terminal: pip install -e .